Types of production funding

 The subsidy programme for Danish games aims at supporting the development and production of Danish video games.

 Under the Games Scheme, the Danish Film Institute can subsidise concept and project development as well as the production of Danish digital games.
-Subsidies are awarded by the DFI's management.
+Subsidies are awarded by the Danish Film Institute's management.

-The purpose of the DFI's subsidies is to strengthen video games as a culture-bearing medium and secure better development and growth conditions for Danish video games.
+The purpose of the scheme is to strengthen video games as a culture-bearing medium and secure better development and growth conditions for Danish video games.

 Funding schemes also cover cinema culture, film education and promotion at international film festivals.